-Our day on Whitehaven Beach starts with a 50-metre walk from our tent, across the soft white silica sand to the warm turquoise ocean where we snorkel on the little coral reef in our search for Nemo and swim with turtles.
+Our day on Whitehaven Beach starts with a 50-metre walk from our tent.
+Across dazzling white sand to the warm turquoise ocean.
+We snorkel on the little coral reef in our search for Nemo and swim with turtles.
 After lunch, playful whales frolic beside our kayak.
 At sunset we sit on the beach, sip our drinks and watch the tide go out.

-We are camping on Whitehaven Beach on Whitsunday Island, one of a few islands scattered in the Whitsunday archipelago.
+Whitehaven Beach on Whitsunday Island is one of a few islands scattered in the Whitsunday archipelago.
 The island is a national park and is in the heart of the Great Barrier Reef.
-Voted as one of the best beaches in the world, it is a mecca for beach lovers, nature lovers, snorkelers, walkers and kayakers.
+Voted as one of the most beautiful beaches in the world, it’s a mecca for beach lovers, nature lovers, snorkelers, walkers and kayakers.

 Our camp is nestled behind the beach in the shade of the eucalypt woodlands.
 Rock wallabies, lace monitors and kookaburras are regular visitors.
-A rock wallaby and her baby come right up to our tent every night while we have our dinner.
+A wallaby and her baby come right up to our tent every night.
 The only sounds at night are the splashing waves and the poignant cries of curlews on the beach in pursuit of crabs.

-Whitehaven Beach is one of seven beaches that camping is available on Whitsunday Island.
-It is touristy and being a popular destination for day trippers it is very busy during the day.
-However, this unspoiled tropical island is worth giving up a bit of seclusion for, and once the day trippers go home it feels like we have it all to ourselves.
+Whitehaven Beach is one of seven beaches where camping is available on Whitsunday Island.
+It’s touristy and being a popular destination for day-trippers makes it busy during the day.
+However, this unspoiled tropical island is worth giving up a bit of seclusion for.
+Once the day trippers go home you will have it all to yourself.

-We hire a kayak from Airlie Beach for our stay.
-The archipelago is safe for beginners as kayakers can navigate around the islands and explore different beaches while staying close to the islands without having to go out in the open ocean.
+We hired a kayak from Airlie Beach for our stay.
+The archipelago is safe for beginners as kayakers can navigate around the islands and explore different beaches while staying close to the beaches without having to go out in the open ocean.

 Kayaking across to Chalkies Beach on Haslewood Island, opposite Whitehaven takes us about 30 minutes.
 This is our favourite place for snorkeling and we find Nemo here.
-It is as pretty at Whitehaven, but without the crowds.
+It’s as pretty at Whitehaven, but without the crowds.

-The highlight of our Whitsundays camping trip is kayaking in the afternoon; two whales swim close to our kayak!
-They play, show off, swim away, disappear, reappear, roll over and make eye contact with us.
-It’s like they know we are in a kayak and are very gentle.
-It’s a most amazing experience for us and the best part of our trip.
-From our camp the next morning we see whales breaching in front of Chalkies Beach.
+The highlight of our Whitsunday camping trip is kayaking in the afternoon when whales swim close to our kayak.
+They gently play, show off, swim away, disappear, reappear, roll over and make eye contact with us.
+It’s an amazing experience for us and the best part of our trip.
+From our camp the next morning we watch whales breaching in front of Chalkies Beach.
 We kayak over there as fast as possible, but they leave before we get there.

-During our boat transfer back to Shute Harbour, we also see whales breaching.
+During our boat transfer back to Shute Harbour, more whales breached.
 These sightings are a bonus for us and totally unexpected.
-We learn that whale sightings are getting more common in the Whitsundays and if this is any indication they certainly are!
+We learn that whale sightings are becoming more common in the Whitsundays.
+If this is any indication, they certainly are.

 In the mornings we snorkel at Chance Bay and Chalkies Beach.
-Though the corals are sparse and the marine life isn’t abundant, after much searching we find Nemo, colourful fish and some stingrays.
+Though the corals are sparse and the marine life isn’t abundant, after much searching, we find Nemo.
+The deep purple anemone is one of the most stunning we have seen.
 In the afternoons we snorkel in front of our camp and see turtles every day.
 The visibility can change quickly from clear to very cloudy, depending on the currents and the weather.
 During our stay, we did most of our snorkeling at Chalkies Beach as the water in front of the camp wasn’t clear.

 As the sun goes down over the islands we sit on the beach and enjoy a couple of drinks and the view.
 The crowds have long gone home and we have this paradise all to ourselves.

-If the budget only allows for one splurge on the Whitsundays we think camping is it.
-For less than most day trips, campers can get an island transfer and camping permits.
+If the budget and time only allow for one splurge on the Whitsundays, camping is it.
+For less than most day trips, you can get an island transfer and camping permits.
 This includes the transfer of all camping equipment and drinking water.
 This is great value, especially if you stay for a few nights.
-Camping on Whitehaven Beach or any of the other Whitsunday Islands is certainly something to put on the list.
+Camping on Whitehaven Beach or any of the other islands in the Whitsundays is an Australian bucket-list travel experience!

 Camping on Whitehaven Beach Information